-- Give local law enforcement discretion to deny a concealed handgun license.
+Give local law enforcement discretion to deny a concealed handgun license.

-In 2015, Tennessee had the 12th highest rate of gun deaths per capita among the states.
-In addition, based on data published by Mayors Against Illegal Guns, in 2009 Tennessee supplied the 22nd highest number of crime guns to other states per capita.
-Although Tennessee supplies crime guns to other states at a rate higher than the national average, the state actually imports more crime guns than it imports.
+	In 2016, Tennessee had the 14th highest rate of gun deaths per capita among the states.
+In addition, in 2016, Tennessee supplied the 24th highest number of crime guns to other states per capita.
+Although Tennessee supplies crime guns to other states at a rate higher than the national average, the state actually imports more crime guns than it exports.

 	Tennessee Firearms Laws